AMReX-Fluids/AMReX-Hydro/Docs/source/BDS.rst

 Currently, periodic, Dirichlet, and outflow (extrapolation) boundary conditions are supported.
 Embedded boundaries are not supported within BDS at this time.
-If additional functionality is desired, or if question remain after reading this guide, further help is available by submitting an issue through `Github <https://github.com/AMReX-Codes/AMReX-Hydro/issues/new>`_
+If additional functionality is desired, or if questions remain after reading this guide, further help is available by submitting an issue through `Github <https://github.com/AMReX-Codes/AMReX-Hydro/issues/new>`_